x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbReplicaGroup/reelectLocation_en.md

 v3.6.1 and above

+v5.8.6 and above supports Mode and NodeID array parameters, and also supports returning BSON objects

 ##EXAMPLES##

 1. Perform a reelection operation on the location set "GuangZhou" under the replication group "group1", and set the node with NodeID "1000" as the primary node.